-There are an estimated one million horses, ponies and donkeys in the UK.
-The vast majority of these animals are much loved and well cared for.
-Sadly, there are cases where horses are neglected intentionally but in the majority of welfare cases, horses become a concern due to the owner’s lack of knowledge, financial means, mental or physical health issues or sadly in some cases, deliberate neglect.
-The BHS has a dedicated team of volunteer Welfare Advisers who work tirelessly to improve the lives of horses and prevent equine suffering, through educating and supporting their owners.
+There are an estimated one million horses, ponies and donkeys throughout the UK.
+The vast majority of these animals are much loved and well cared for, however there are cases where horses are neglected,whether through lack of knowledge, financial means, mental or physical health issues or sadly in some cases, deliberate neglect.
+The BHS has a dedicated team of volunteer Welfare Advisers and BHS Field Officers who work tirelessly to improve the lives of horses and prevent equine suffering, through educating and supporting their owners.

 All horses are individuals, so their specific needs vary.
 There are also many different ways of keeping horses.
-Frequently, someone may not like the way that others care for their animals but if the horses’ needs are being met, then there may not be any cause for concern about their welfare.
+Frequently, someone may not agree with the way that others care for their animals but if the basic needs are being met, then there may not be any cause for concern about their welfare.

 Below we have listed some of the main reasons why horses may become a welfare concern.
 Details on how to report a horse(s) to us are available on Reporting a Welfare Concern.
 However, the list below is not exhaustive and if you have any uncertainties about a horse, please don’t hesitate to contact our Welfare Team in confidence.
 Please be aware that all of our Welfare Advisers are volunteers and on this basis we are not able to guarantee an immediate visit in the event of a genuine welfare emergency.

 If a horse(s) is loose on the road, contact the police as an emergency – not only for the welfare of the horse(s) involved, but also to protect the safety of other road users.

 Pelvis buried under fat and cannot be felt

 Broad, flat back

 Impossible to feel ribs